-- Credit course fee: The tuition for those enrolling in the 1.5-credit class is $1,732.50.
-All individual students receive an AFL-CIO grant of $782.50, reducing the cost to $950, except for those whose program charge is being paid by their sponsoring union, NGO, or other employer.
-Those students will have their union employer pay the full $1,732.50 credit tuition fee.
+- Credit course fee: The tuition for those enrolling in the 1.5-credit class is $1,815.
+All individual students receive an AFL-CIO grant of $840, reducing the cost to $975, except for those whose tuition is being paid by their sponsoring union, NGO, or other employer.
+Those students will have their union employer pay the full $1,815 credit tuition fee.

 The AFL-CIO will provide a limited number of additional needs-based scholarships to further reduce the cost of tuition for students taking the course for credit.
-These scholarships are only for students taking the course for credit and writing a research paper; non-credit students do not qualify, nor do students who are not seriously committed to doing the twenty-page research paper.
+These scholarships are only for students taking the course for credit and writing a research paper; non-credit students do not qualify, nor do students who are not seriously committed to doing the twenty-five- to thirty-page research paper.
+The scholarships only cover a portion of the tuition and do not cover housing or transportation.
 To apply for a scholarship, please attach an additional one-page essay outlining your reasons for requesting this scholarship.
+Also explain how you are going to make the time commitment to complete the research and the writing within the allotted time frame.
 Please note that the scholarships only apply to those students interested in taking the course for credit, and will only cover a portion of the credit tuition cost.
-Union employees and students who are funded by their employer are not eligible.
+Union employees and other students who are funded by their employers are not eligible.

 To access the online application form, please click here.

 To withdraw from this special program, you must notify the Special Programs office.
 Your refund amount will be determined by the date on which you notify the director.